mohclips/Elastic-Certified-Engineer-Exam-Notes/Aggregations.md

 <hr>

-Question: Pull the number of sales, Max, Min, Average and total sales for the American customers.
+:question: Pull the number of sales, Max, Min, Average and total sales for the American customers.

 <details>
   <summary>View Solution (click to reveal)</summary>